AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 actual clips are of differing depths.
-In the above two cases, the common component depth chosen will be the deepest depth of any input clip mapped to a depth the plugin supports that loses the least precision. eg: if a plugin supported 8 bit and float images, but the deepest clip attached to it was 16 bit, the host would transparently map all clips to float.
+In the above two cases, the common component depth chosen will be the deepest depth of any input clip mapped to a depth the plugin supports that loses the least precision.
+E.g.: if a plugin supported 8 bit and float images, but the deepest clip attached to it was 16 bit, the host would transparently map all clips to float.